tanishq-1012/Major-Project/README.md

 - Maximum Food Eaten by a Single Ant: `45596`
 - Total Generations Trained: `1190`
 - Visual progress shown through fitness and food-eaten graphs.

+## 🚧 Limitations

+- Only single-ant interaction modeled.
+- Environment is relatively simple and grid-bound.
+- Learning is slow due to brute-force nature of GA.